lkodinsson/MARS/Fantasy/Equipment.md

 **Locking Grip** You have advantage against attempts to disarm.

-**Noisy** Wearing any amount of of noisy armour gives you disadvantage to stealth.
+**Noisy** Wearing any amount of noisy armour gives you disadvantage to stealth while moving.

 **Open Back** Halve your total damage reduction provided by armour when attacked from behind.